Annapurna Base Camp Trek

 Guide and Porter

 The hiking of Annapurna Base Camp is a unique experience; however, the paths, climatic conditions, and altitude may be hard to predict.
-That is where guides and porters come into being more than conveniences; they are comforters of your experience.
+That is where guides and porters come into being as more than conveniences; they are comforters of your experience.

-A guide not only provides a means of navigation, but also a safety check, cultural background and on-the-field services that make the hike not only bearable, but also incredibly empowering.
+A guide not only provides a means of navigation but also a safety check, cultural background, and on-the-field services that make the hike not only bearable but also incredibly empowering.

 Guides and Their Qualifications and Role